If you can say one, two, three, that is a good start.

 - It costs five dollars.

-- The book is twenty-nine dollars.
+- This book is twenty-nine dollars.

 3. Phone numbers